Ameciclo/atlas/apps/docs/README.md

 This app provides a user-friendly interface for viewing the OpenAPI documentation for all Atlas APIs.
 It automatically collects and displays OpenAPI specifications from all API services in the monorepo.

+## ✨ Features

+- 🚀 Unified API documentation for all Atlas microservices
+- 📱 Responsive design with modern Scalar UI
+- 🔍 Interactive API exploration and testing
+- 📊 Real-time version display in the interface

 ## Requirements

 - Node.js 22.15.0